Dubai expands vaccine eligibility in certain cases

-DUBAI (Reuters) - The Dubai Health Authority said on Saturday it was allowing women who are breastfeeding and those planning on conceiving to take the Pfizer-BioNTech COVID-19 vaccine, according to the Dubai Media Office.
+The Dubai Health Authority said on Saturday it was allowing women who are breastfeeding and those planning on conceiving to take the Pfizer-BioNTech (PFE.N), (22UAy.DE) COVID-19 vaccine, according to the Dubai Media Office.

 In a Twitter post, the media office said this was in line with the latest international studies and guidelines on coronavirus vaccines.